1. Want to step into the mysterious world of Geisha?

 Q2.
 Why do geisha paint their faces white?

 In this section, I’ve woven in a proverb commonly associated with the whiteness of skin as well as expressions inspired by Buddhist teachings.
-The first half (1-5) provides a serious explanation, while the second half (6-10) adds a touch of humor.☛The first half is spoken by an Australian female speaker, and the second half by an American male speaker.

 - There are several reasons, but one is that it makes their faces stand out during performances on the stage of an ozashiki (banquet room).